What I Learned about Delays and Distractions

 Sometimes, the only camp we need to break is in our mind.
 I learned this lesson the hard way…

 In ministry, I was always what you call “a good church girl” doing “good church things” for any and everyone who needed help.
 I always found an excuse to help somebody out, convincing myself that serving in a perpetual cycle of “wherever you need me” was my destiny.
-But my constant investment in the prayerful pursuits of others was divesting the passions of God n Me.
+But my constant investment in the prayerful pursuits of others was divesting my passions of God n You.

 Our Heavenly Father grew impatient with me so…